 C. Revenue Recognition

-A software company recognizes revenue upon project completion.
-The consistency concept ensures that this policy is applied uniformly across reporting periods, providing a stable basis for financial reporting.
+A software development company recognizes revenue upon project completion.
+The consistency concept mandates the same recognition policy across periods, ensuring a steady and comparable financial reporting basis.

 D. Changes in Accounting Policies